Content Analysis

 Email Encryption

-Spambrella has an Advanced service package which includes full email encryption (AES256).
+Spambrella has an Advanced service package that includes full email encryption (AES256).
 Recipients will receive a notification email that authenticates their access to the email from your organization.
 The recipient can respond securely within the interface.

 DLP and HIPAA Compliance